-17 Ordinance (SFS 2012:873) on emergency storage of oil, Section 2.
+19 Ordinance (SFS 2012:873) on emergency storage of oil, Section 2.

-18 Council Directive 2009/119/EC of 14 September 2009 imposing an obligation on Member States to maintain minimum stocks of crude oil and/or petroleum products, OJ L 265, 9.10.2009, CELEX number 32009LO119, and shall comply with Sweden's reporting obligation in accordance with Chapter V.
+20 Council Directive 2009/119/EC of 14 September 2009 imposing an obligation on Member States to maintain minimum stocks of crude oil and/or petroleum products, OJ L 265, 9.10.2009, CELEX number 32009LO119, and shall comply with Sweden's reporting obligation in accordance with Chapter V.

-19 National legislation implementing the NIS Directive, Directive (EU) 2016/1148 of the European Parliament and of the Council of 6 July 2016 concerning measures for a high common level of security of network and information systems across the Union, OJ L 194, 19.7.2016, CELEX number 32016L1148.
+21 National legislation implementing the NIS Directive, Directive (EU) 2016/1148 of the European Parliament and of the Council of 6 July 2016 concerning measures for a high common level of security of network and information systems across the Union, OJ L 194, 19.7.2016, CELEX number 32016L1148.

-20 The study on certain protective security issues proposed in Supplements to the new Protective Security Act (SOU 2018:82) on 30 November 2018, that the Swedish Energy Agency be given responsibility for supervising individual operators within district heating, natural gas, oil, and fuel supply (p.
+22 The study on certain protective security issues proposed in Supplements to the new Protective Security Act (SOU 2018:82) on 30 November 2018, that the Swedish Energy Agency be given responsibility for supervising individual operators within district heating, natural gas, oil, and fuel supply (p.
 377).

-21 The Civil Defence Inquiry (Ju 2018:05) has submitted its final report Structure for Increased Resilience investments and expansion of the infrastructure in the system to secure the electricity supply as society's electricity needs increase and production changes.
+23 Förordning (2022:524) om statliga myndigheters beredskap Svensk författningssamling 2022:2022:524 - the electricity supply as society's electricity needs increase and production changes.
 Svenska kraftnät is the supervisory guidance authority for dam safety and the regulatory authority for the security of the electricity supply.
-As a regulatory authority for the security of the electricity supply24, Svenska kraftnät issues regulations25, supervises the protective security work of operators, and performs record checks for certain operators within electricity supply.
+As a regulatory authority for the security of the electricity supply26, Svenska kraftnät issues regulations27, supervises the protective security work of operators, and performs record checks for certain operators within electricity supply.